-* Noisemaking and fireworks on New Year’s Eve is believed to have originated in ancient times, when noise and fire were thought to dispel evil spirits and bring good luck.
+* Noisemaking and fireworks on New Year’s Eve are believed to have originated in ancient times when noise and fire were thought to dispel evil spirits and bring good luck.

-* It was once believed that the first visitor on New Year’s Day would bring either good luck or bad luck for the rest of the year, depending on who he/she was.
+* It was once believed that the first visitor on New Year’s Day would bring either good luck or bad luck for the rest of the year, depending on who they were.

 * December 31, 1907, marks the very first ball lowering in Times Square.